anasty17/mirror-leech-telegram-bot/README.md

 - `EQUAL_SPLITS`: Split files larger than **LEECH_SPLIT_SIZE** into equal parts size (Not working with zip cmd).
 Default is `False`. `Bool`
 - `MEDIA_GROUP`: View Uploaded splitted file parts in media group.
 Default is `False`. `Bool`.
 - `LEECH_FILENAME_PREFIX`: Add custom word to leeched file name. `Str`
-- `DUMP_CHAT`: Chat ID.
-Upload files to specific chat. `str`. **NOTE**: Only available for superGroup/channel.
+- `DUMP_CHAT_ID`: Chat ID to where leeched files would be uploaded. `Int`. **NOTE**: Only available for superGroup/channel.
 Add `-100` before channel/superGroup id.
 In short don't add bot id or your id!

 ### qBittorrent/Aria2c

 - `TORRENT_TIMEOUT`: Timeout of dead torrents downloading with qBittorrent and Aria2c in seconds. `Int`
 - `BASE_URL`: Valid BASE URL where the bot is deployed to use torrent web files selection.
 Format of URL should be `http://myip`, where `myip` is the IP/Domain(public) of your bot or if you have chosen port other than `80` so write it in this format `http://myip:port` (`http` and not `https`). `Str`
 - `BASE_URL_PORT`: Which is the **BASE_URL** Port.
 Default is `80`. `Int`
-- `WEB_PINCODE`: If empty or `False` means no more pincode required before selecting torrent files from web. `Bool`
+- `WEB_PINCODE`: Whether to ask for pincode before selecting files from torrent in web or not.
+Default is `False`. `Bool`.
   - **Qbittorrent NOTE**: If your facing ram issues then set limit for `MaxConnections`, decrease `AsyncIOThreadsCount`, set limit of `DiskWriteCacheSize` to `32` and decrease `MemoryWorkingSetLimit` from qbittorrent.conf or bsetting command.

 ### RSS